EricZheng0404/Mode-Analytics-Project/Case 2: Understanding Search Functionality.md

 # Question 3.
 If search is worth working on, what, specifically, should be improved?

 ## Define the goal
-I want to define the goal of improvement of the search function as users could find what they are looking with with shorter time and fewer clicks.
+I want to define the goal of improvement of the search function as users could find what they are looking for with shorter time and fewer clicks.

 ## Improve the autocomplete algorithm